-Lighting- natural and artificial both – will affect a color and could potentially bring out some really undesirable undertones.
+Lighting- natural and artificial both – will affect coloring and could potentially bring out some really undesirable undertones.
 North window lighting is very different than south-facing and artificial lighting can be warm or cool.
 All of these factors can alter the perceived color of wall paint, flooring and other furnishings.
 At Long Island Paneling, Ceilings and Floors, we encourage our customers to bring home flooring samples and view them in the room they will be used in at different times of the day, under both natural and artificial lighting.
 Even the size of the room can change the way a color could appear.
 In a large, brightly-lit showroom, a color or wood tone will appear lighter than in a smaller room, where it will appear darker.
 It’s worth it to take the extra step and bring home a sample to avoid a disappointing purchase.
-Be sure to view the flooring sample laid flat on the floor, since even the angle the light hits it at can affect the color.
+Be sure to view the flooring sample laid flat on the floor, since even the angle the light hits it at can affect coloration.
 In addition, a low sheen or high sheen surface will also affect its overall appearance and must be taken into consideration.

 Color choices should appeal to everyone living in your home

-It’s important to note that taste in color is very personal and some color combinations may actually be revolting (for no apparent reason) among different individuals.
+It’s important to note that taste in color is very personal and some combinations may actually be revolting (for no apparent reason) among different individuals.
 When a master bedroom belongs to a couple, color/decorating personal preferences can especially cause conflict.
 One couple, who came in to the store to buy a white floor for their master bedroom, stands out in my mind.
 The woman gushed about their pink bedroom with its white French Provincial furniture.
 She absolutely loved her bedroom.
 Her husband was not a fan – to say the least.
 To add to this poor man’s misery, he pointed out his wife collected antique dolls and had them on display all over their master bedroom.
 I sold them a floor, but she didn’t really discuss any decorating options – which told me she knew I was going to side with her husband’s criticism of their bedroom.
-When it comes to sharing a master bedrooms, be sure both occupants feel comfortable in it – and generally speaking – men don’t like their bedrooms pink!
-One more point to make about master bedrooms – if there is a bathroom ensuite, keep the bathroom and bedroom in the same color scheme as much as possible.
+When it comes to sharing a master bedrooms, be sure both occupants feel comfortable in it – and generally speaking – men don’t like their bedrooms to be pink!
+One more point to make about master bedrooms – if there is a bathroom ensuite, keep the bathroom and bedroom in the same coloring scheme as much as possible.
 It creates a very polished look when these rooms are coordinated.

 When a bedroom belongs to a child, you can give them some leeway in how it is decorated but if it’s a horrible idea (e.g. painting the walls and ceilings in black or neon colors and/or applying stickers/graffiti) this may be a good time to institute some parental controls.
 To remove or cover this “creativity” in the future may require multiple coats of paint or even spackle.
 There is a difference between “decorating” and “damaging” and teaching a children respect for their home and belongings can begin with the privilege of respectfully decorating his/her own room.
 I may be “old school” but I cringe when I hear about parents who let their kids draw on the floors or walls of their room.
 This is not a “wonderful” creative outlet for self-expression.
 Get the kid an easel, plenty of paper and a drop cloth.
 Okay – enough said.